AustinHasten/BenzinNX/ReadMe.txt

     Converting .bflan files to .xmlan files (100% success rate on my 5.1.0 files) Converting .xmlan files to .bflan files (Unless the file contains an FLEU section)

+Not tested:

+    Packing converted .bflan files into .szs files and using with LayeredFS.

 Things that I plan to do:

     Fix converting .xmlan files to .bflan files when the file contains an FLEU section